 The refinery converted 40,000 bbl/day of light Alberta crude oil to a wide range of products including gasoline and diesel fuels, aviation and marine fuels, home heating oil, propane, butane, bunker fuels, asphalt and specialty chemicals like xylene.
 Crude oil arrived by pipeline; products were shipped out via pipeline, truck, rail, ship and barge.
 As such it was a small medium complex refinery.
 The diagram below is indicative of this facility.
 We did not produce petroleum coke or hydrogen.

 I was contact engineer for the crude distillation unit and then subsequently for the amine treating and Claus sulfur plant.
-As contact engineer I was responsible for monitoring and reporting on the operation, dialoguing with the operators and equipment techs on issues as well as for special projects such as optimizing the thickness of insulation to install on heated oil tanks, designing pumping and product blender installations, etc.
+As contact engineer I was responsible for monitoring and reporting on the operation, dialoguing with the operators and equipment techs on issues as well as for special projects such as optimizing the thickness of insulation to install on heated oil tanks, designing pumping and product blender installations, etc. Below is the actual flow plan for Ioco Refinery prepared by Art Quan, P.Eng in 1974.

 A good part of the job was problem solving.
 We were taught that “A problem is a deviation with a cause unknown.”
 We were given lot’s of training on how to solve problems.
 Example problems: “We are flaring off too much propane this week because the capacity of the merox treater is down;” or, “The output of the sulphur plant is low because we can’t control the air to H2S ratio accurately.”
 Fix it!
 You get the idea.